-Except as noted above, the actuarial assumptions are consistent with the assumptions approved by the Board on April 13, 2011.
+The assumptions are unchanged from the last valuation.
+With the exception of certain assumption changes that resulted from the enactment of The Rhode Island Retirement Security Act of 2011 (the Act), the actuarial assumptions are consistent with the assumptions approved by the Board on April 13, 2011 based on the last experience study.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of ERSRI.